History of WCIR, Beckley, West Virginia

 In 1988, studios were relocated to 21 Airport Industrial Park Road in Beaver.

-In 1990, WCIR-AM, which had been simulcasting with WCIR-FM, adopted a visitor information format.
+In 1990, the AM station, which had been simulcasting with WCIR-FM, adopted a visitor information format.
+FCC records indicate that the call letters of the AM station were changed to WIWS on March 15, 1990.

 In the late 1990s, the AM station on 1070 was using the call letters WIWS and featured an oldies format.